We are committed to providing access to an Interlochen experience for each and every talented student who wants to be here.

-Financial aid is not available for one-week Institute programs.
+- Financial assistance is not available for one-week Institute programs.

 - In the financial aid section of the camp application for admission, indicate your interest in applying for financial aid.

-- Upload a copy of your 2012 or 2013 federal income tax form 1040 (International applicants must submit an official Verificiation of Salary for each parent.
+- Upload a copy of your 2018 or 2019 Federal Income Tax Return Form 1040 prior to submitting your application.
+(International applicants must submit an official Verification of Salary for each parent.
 This document must be in English.)

 Admission decisions are need-blind, however failure to upload income documentation at the time of application may result in significant delays and could affect eligibility for financial aid.
 It is recommended that applicants who are seeking financial aid have a .PDF copy of their tax documents ready before beginning the application for admission.

-Interlochen provides partial-tuition merit scholarships for a limited number of its most qualified candidates.
+Interlochen provides merit scholarships for a limited number of its most qualified candidates.
 No financial documentation is required.
-Only applicants for admission to programs requiring an audition or portfolio will be considered for merit scholarships.
-To apply, simply check the box pertaining to merit scholarship on the application for admission.
+Only applicants for admission to programs requiring an audition or portfolio review will be considered for merit scholarships.
+To apply, simply check the box pertaining to merit scholarship in the application for admission.
 Merit scholarships are not available for one-week Institute programs.

-Merit Scholarships for High School Orchestra and Wind Symphony
+Full-Tuition Merit Scholarships for the High School Orchestra and Wind Program

-Emerson Scholars Program: The Emerson Scholars Program awards up to a full tuition scholarship for string, woodwind, brass and percussion musicians from across the country to attend the high school music division in an orchestral program.
-The Emerson Scholarship is named in recognition of Emerson's many years of support for Interlochen.
+Interlochen Orchestral Scholars Program: The Interlochen Orchestral Scholars Program awards up to a full tuition scholarship for string, woodwind, brass, harp, and percussion musicians from across the country to attend the high school music division in an orchestral program.

-Fennell Scholars Program: Musicians who excel in woodwinds, brass or percussion are eligible to earn up to a full scholarship to America's premier wind symphony (band) program at Interlochen Arts Camp.
+Fennell Scholars Program: Musicians who excel in woodwinds, brass, or percussion are eligible to earn up to a full scholarship to America's premier wind program at Interlochen Arts Camp.
 The Fennell Scholarship is named after Interlochen alumnus Frederick Fennell, who was one of the world's most distinguished wind conductors and a life-long friend of Interlochen.

-Emerson and Fennell Scholars are chosen from candidates who complete and submit application materials by the priority application deadline of February 1.
-It is recommended that string, wind, and percussion applicants who require financial aid submit tax documentation in the event they are not selected for this highly competitive program.
+Interlochen Orchestral Scholars and Fennell Scholars are chosen from candidates who complete and submit application materials by the priority application deadline of January 15, 2020.
+It is recommended that string, woodwind, brass, harp, and percussion applicants who require financial aid submit tax documentation to be considered for need based aid in the event they are not selected for these highly competitive scholarships.